bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 At the time an article by [Frank Chimero] restored a little faith in humanity:

 * [Everything Easy is Hard Again]

+On the bright side, Visual Studio Code makes Frontend development a little less painful though.

 ## From JavaScript Fatigue to Graph Databases ##